foundry-vtt-community/wiki.js/setup/hosting/netbird-mesh.md

 # NetBird Mesh Setup

 NetBird is a mesh VPN built on WireGuard.
-The company is headquartered in Berlin and the software is open source.

-This guide uses NetBird's free hosted service to give your group private access to Foundry.
-Everyone installs NetBird, joins your network, and connects to the host computer's NetBird address.
-There is no port forwarding and no public exposure.

-The trade-off is that everyone has to install NetBird before they can play.
-If your group will not install software, see [Tailscale Funnel](/en/setup/hosting/tailscale) or [Cloudflare Proxying & Tunnel](/en/setup/hosting/cloudflare-proxy-tunnel).
+It's open source and the company is based in Berlin, which is part of the appeal if you'd rather not route your gaming traffic through a US-based service.

+This guide gets your group onto a private NetBird network so they can connect to your Foundry server without you having to port forward, expose anything publicly, or trust a third-party tunnel like Cloudflare.
+The catch is that everyone needs to install NetBird first.
+If your group is allergic to installing software, [Tailscale Funnel](/en/setup/hosting/tailscale) is the easier path — public URL, no install needed, but you're trusting a closed-source service for it.

-NetBird's free tier covers up to 100 devices and 5 users.
-Clients run on Windows, macOS, Linux, iOS, and Android.
+The free hosted tier from NetBird covers up to 100 devices and 5 users, which is plenty for any home Foundry setup.
+Clients exist for Windows, macOS, Linux, iOS, and Android, so nobody is going to be left out.

-## Setup

-### Host
+## Setting up the host

-Install NetBird on the computer running Foundry from <https://docs.netbird.io/how-to/installation>.
-Run `netbird up` (or use the GUI on Windows and macOS) and authenticate.
+First, install NetBird on the computer running Foundry.
+The official install instructions for every supported OS are at <https://docs.netbird.io/get-started/install> — pick yours and follow along.
+Once it's installed, run `netbird up` (or use the system tray app on Windows and macOS) and authenticate with your NetBird account.

-Open <https://app.netbird.io/peers>.
-The host will appear in the peer list.
-Note its NetBird IP — it looks like `100.x.x.x`.
+Now log into the dashboard at <https://app.netbird.io/peers>.
+Your host should show up in the peer list within a few seconds.
+Take note of its NetBird IP — it'll be a `100.x.x.x` address.
+That's the address everyone will use to reach Foundry.

-### Adding your group

-Invite each person by email from the **Users** page in the dashboard, or generate a setup key from the **Setup Keys** page and share it.

-Email invites are simpler — each person creates their own NetBird account and joins your network automatically.
-Setup keys skip the account creation but require sharing the key.

-### Each person in the group

-Install NetBird from <https://docs.netbird.io/how-to/installation>, then sign in or paste the setup key.

-Open `http://<host-netbird-ip>:30000` in a browser, replacing `<host-netbird-ip>` with the IP from the host setup.

-If you want a friendlier address than `100.x.x.x`, rename the host in the dashboard.
-NetBird assigns it a hostname under your network domain like `foundry.netbird.cloud`.
+If `100.91.42.17` is ugly to you (and it is, let's be honest), you can rename the host in the dashboard and NetBird will give it a real hostname like `foundry.netbird.cloud` instead.
+Worth doing.

+## Adding your group

+There are two ways to get your group onto the network: invite them by email, or hand out a setup key.

+The email route is the easier one for non-technical players.
+Go to **Team → Users** in the dashboard and click **Invite User** for each person.
+They'll get a link, sign up for their own NetBird account, and join your network automatically.

+The setup key route skips the account creation step — go to **Setup Keys** in the dashboard, generate a key, and share it through whatever chat you use.
+Faster, but anyone with the key can join, so don't paste it into your campaign's public Discord.

+## What each person in the group does

+Each person installs NetBird from <https://docs.netbird.io/get-started/install>, signs in (or pastes the setup key), and then opens `http://<host-ip>:30000` in their browser, where `<host-ip>` is the address you noted earlier.

+That's it for the connection part.
+From here it should look exactly like a normal Foundry session.

-## Locking down the network
+## Locking it down

-By default, anyone on your NetBird network can reach the host.
-Set up an ACL on the **Access Control** page to restrict the group to only port 30000.
+By default, NetBird creates a `Default` policy that allows every peer on your network to talk to every other peer on every port.
+That's fine for a small private network where you trust everyone, but if you want to be careful — say, prevent a compromised group member's machine from poking at your host on anything other than Foundry — you can replace it with a tighter policy.

+The flow is roughly:

+1. Go to **Access Control → Groups** and create two groups: one for the host (e.g. `foundry-host`) and one for your group (e.g. `players`).
+Assign each peer to the right group from the **Peers** page.
+2. Go to **Access Control → Policies** and click **Add policy**.
+Set source to `players`, destination to `foundry-host`, protocol to TCP, port to 30000.
+3. Once the new policy is in place, delete the `Default` policy.
+Without that step, the default rules still apply and the new restriction does nothing.

-Set a password on the Gamemaster account in any Foundry world.
+Set a password on the GM account in your Foundry world either way.
+Sounds obvious, but a lot of people skip it because it's a private network.
+It's the last line of defense if anyone unexpected gets onto your network somehow.

-## Privacy
+## On privacy

-NetBird's hosted control plane sees connection metadata — which devices are connected, when, and their public IPs.
-It cannot decrypt your Foundry traffic, which is encrypted end-to-end by WireGuard between devices.
+The hosted version of NetBird means NetBird's company can see metadata about your network — which devices are connected, when, and what their public IPs are.
+They cannot see your Foundry traffic itself, because WireGuard handles end-to-end encryption between your devices and the private keys never touch their servers.
+But the metadata visibility is there.

-## Troubleshooting
+If that bothers you, the alternative is self-hosting NetBird's control plane on your own VPS, which removes their visibility entirely.
+That's a bigger project than this guide covers, but the official docs at <https://docs.netbird.io/selfhosted/selfhosted-quickstart> are a starting point.

+## Things that go wrong

-**Someone can't connect.** Check <https://app.netbird.io/peers>.
-If they show as offline, their NetBird client isn't running.
-If they show as connected but can't reach Foundry, the host's firewall is blocking port 30000 — check `ufw`, `firewalld`, or `iptables` on Linux, or Windows Defender Firewall on Windows.
+**Someone can't connect at all.** Check <https://app.netbird.io/peers>.
+If their device shows offline, the NetBird client isn't running on their end — tell them to start it.

+**They show as connected but can't reach Foundry.** The host's firewall is blocking port 30000 from the NetBird interface.
+On Linux check `ufw`, `firewalld`, or `iptables` — the NetBird interface is `wt0`.
+On Windows check Windows Defender Firewall.

-**Someone reaches the host but Foundry doesn't load.** Foundry isn't running on the host.
-Check `http://localhost:30000` from the host itself.
+**The host is up but Foundry doesn't load.** Foundry isn't actually running on the host, or it's listening on a different port.
+From the host machine itself, check `http://localhost:30000` to confirm Foundry is up.

-**ACLs are blocking someone.** Confirm they're included in the policy that allows port 30000 to the host.
+**You set up an ACL and now nothing works.** Either the new policy doesn't include the right peer or port, or you forgot to delete the `Default` policy after creating the new one.
+Check **Access Control → Policies** and make sure the right rule is in place and the Default is gone.